Pardon of Richard Nixon: Aftermath

 In October 1974, Nixon fell ill with phlebitis.
 Told by his doctors that he could either be operated on or die, a reluctant Nixon chose surgery, and Ford visited him in the hospital.
 Nixon was under subpoena for the trial of three of his former aides (John Dean, H. R. Haldeman, and John Ehrlichman).
 The pardon would have put Nixon in a difficult position on the witness stand since he would not have been able to assert any Fifth Amendment privilege when questioned about his actions as president.
 The Washington Post, disbelieving his illness, printed a cartoon showing Nixon with a cast on the "wrong foot".
 Judge John Sirica excused Nixon's presence despite the defendants' objections.

-Congress instructed Ford to retain Nixon's presidential papers, which began a three-decade legal battle over the documents that was eventually won by the former president and his estate.
-Nixon was in the hospital when the 1974 midterm elections were held, Watergate and the pardon were contributing factors to the Republican loss of 43 seats in the House and three in the Senate.
+Congress instructed Ford to retain Nixon's presidential papers, which began a three-decade legal battle over the documents that was eventually lost by Nixon and his estate.
+Nixon was in the hospital when the 1974 midterm elections were held.
+Watergate and the pardon were contributing factors to the Republican loss of 43 seats in the House and four in the Senate.
 Two years later, lingering public resentment over the pardon was a factor in Ford's narrow loss to Democratic Party nominee Jimmy Carter in the 1976 presidential election.

 After Ford left the White House in 1977, he privately justified his pardon of Nixon by carrying in his wallet a portion of the text of Burdick v.
 United States, a 1915 U.S. Supreme Court decision which states that a pardon carries an imputation of guilt and that acceptance carries a confession of guilt.
 In 2001, the John F. Kennedy Library Foundation awarded the John F. Kennedy Profile in Courage Award to Ford for his pardon of Nixon.
 In presenting the award to Ford, Senator Ted Kennedy said that he had initially been opposed to the pardon of Nixon, but later stated that history had proven Ford to have made the correct decision.